vineethkumarv/sv-wiki/Control-Flow.md

 ### 1. for
-for loop, execute the statements multiple times until the statement become false .
-Execution of "for loop" require three steps -
+for loop, execute the statements multiple times until the statement become false.
+Execution of "for loop" requires three steps -

 a.
-Initialization - It will firstly initialize the variable .
+Initialization - It will first initialize the variable.
-b. condition -  give condition to the loops .
+b. condition -  give condition to the loops.
 It will decide the purpose of the loop.
-c. modifier - means in this part , the increment or decrement done .
+c. modifier - means in this part, the increment or decrement is done.

 **Syntax** -
 `              for (initialization; condition; modifier) begin  `